Author: Antony Farmer

 1909 King’s Newnham and Church Lawford Triennial Show

 The Rugby Advertiser of 31st July 1909 carried a detailed report of the fourth triennial King’s Newnham and Church Lawford Show.
 The narrative has been transcribed below.
 FLOWER SHOW AND INDUSTRIAL EXHIBITION AT KING’S NEWNHAМ.
-The fourth triennia! flower show and industrial exhibition, open to Church Lawford and Kings Newnham, was held at The Hall,… Read more
+The fourth triennial flower show and industrial exhibition, open to Church Lawford and Kings Newnham, was held at The Hall,… Read more